pgerva/fractional-p-laplace/README.md

 # Fractional p-Laplace calculator

-## A MATLAB tool for evaluating the fractional $p$-laplace operator in 1d domains.
+## A MATLAB tool for evaluating the fractional p-laplace operator in 1d domains.

 This repository contains a MATLAB script, a MATALB app and the related functions to numerically compute